Clinton Area Showboat Theatre: 2000's Remodeling

-In 2006, the City installed a new fire control system, a new fire exit sign and a new air conditioning system.
-The exterior of the "City of Clinton" and its paddle wheel were painted.
+In 2006, the city installed a new fire control system, a new fire exit sign and a new air conditioning system.
+The exterior of the City of Clinton and its paddle wheel were painted.

-Later in the decade, the theater received new carpeting, new wooden flooring, and new seats. everything.
+Later in the decade, the theater received new carpeting, new wooden flooring, and new seats.

 In June 2016, a proposal was discussed in the Clinton City Council to repaint the exterior of the boat again due to chipping and rust.

 Artistic Management

-The Clinton Showboat is currently managed by Executive Producer, James Kyle Davis, who has served in virtually every position on the boat over the past ten years.
-JK began as a carpenter, but has risen through the ranks.
-From Props, to Actor, to Lighting Designer, to Production Manager, to General Manager, James Kyle loves the boat so much... he even met his wife there.
+The Clinton Showboat is currently managed by Artistic Director Courtney Crouse who holds an MFA in Directing from Western Illinois University, and previously served as Associate Artistic Director at Timber Lake Playhouse.

-Previous to 2023, former Timber Lake Playhouse Artistic Director James Beaudry served as Producing Artistic Director for the immediate two years post COVID.
+Previous to 2023, former Timber Lake Playhouse Artistic Director James Beaudry served as Producing Artistic Director for the immediate two years post-COVID.

 In 2014, CAST hired Matthew Teague Miller as the new producing artistic director.
-Teague had previously directed the musical Les Misérables at the neighboring Timber Lake Playhouse.
+Miller had previously directed the musical Les Misérables at the neighboring Timber Lake Playhouse.
 Miller has a BFA in Musical Theatre from University of Cincinnati College Conservatory of Music and an MFA in Directing from University of North Carolina Greensboro.
 Miller served as Artistic Manager until the 2020 COVID shutdown when he resigned to focus on his family in California.